yhassy/wireframe-skill/README.md

 - **Live JSON sync** — the JSON panel updates in real-time as you rearrange elements
 - **Edit tracking** — an "Edited" badge appears when you've made changes

-### JSON Panel

-- **Collapsible side panel** — toggle with the sidebar icon in the toolbar
-- **Syntax highlighting** — keys, strings, numbers, and booleans are color-coded
-- **Panel state persists** — collapse/expand state saved to localStorage across sessions

 ### Export Options

 All export buttons are grouped in the JSON panel header: